red_admiral a year ago

 The answer cannot be yes, since some machines never halt.

-xg15 9 months ago
+xg15 a year ago

 OT: I find it interesting that the Technic branch of Lego seems to increasingly separate itself from the rest of the franchise, design-wise - to the point they got rid of the actual bricks!